jermp/lphash/README.md

 1. Reduce the space of the data structure; for example, with the right combination of parameters, LPHash is able to achive < 0.9 bits/k-mer **in practice** whereas the known theoretical lower-bound of a classic MPHF is 1.44 bits/k-mer and practical constructions take 2-3 bits/k-mer.

-2. Boost evaluation speed of queries performed on successive k-mers (similarly to what [5] does).
+2. Boost the evaluation speed of queries performed for consecutive k-mers.

 The data structure and its construction/query algorithms are described in the paper *Locality-Preserving Minimal Perfect Hashing of k-mers* [1].